pranaybathini/DDOS-in-ONOS/README.md

 ### SFlow-RT
 sFlow-RT is a network monitoring tool delivering real-time visibility to Software Defned Networking (SDN).It gives us all the real time analytics about the current state of out network.You can download it from [here](https://sflow-rt.com/) or [here](https://github.com/marciolm/sflow-rt).
 We used this tool for the collection of packet flow statistics to make a dataset of our own.
 Further it can be used for live detection of DDOS attacks as it provides real-time visibility of traffic in the ONOS controller and its nodes.
-It is used with mininet.Start sflow-rt before starting mininet.
+Install necesary appliactions for sFlow-rt from [here](https://sflow-rt.com/download.php)  It is used with mininet.Start sflow-rt before starting mininet.
 Use this command to start sflow-rt.
 ```
 bash sflow-rt\start.sh
 ```